stulentsev/intercom_test/README.md

 # Overview

-This program reads a list of customers from a file and outputs those customers who are within N (defalt = 100) kilometers from the HQ.
+This program reads a list of customers from a file and outputs those customers who are within N (default = 100) kilometers from the HQ.

 # Installation